Just launched a new business website? Here’s 6 things to help you get new clients through your website or to your door

 Get Google on your side

 Setup, if you haven’t already, a Google My Business account.
-It’s free tool that has got a lot of options, including:
+It’s a free tool that has a lot of options, including:

-- It gives Google your location information, so your site has a greater chance of showing up for people who are near to your business
+- Giving Google your location information, so your site has a greater chance of showing up for people who are near your business

-- It puts that panel on the right side of google searches, which contains your business information, including a map to your location, the “directions” button, possibly your hours, pictures of your business, and more.
+- Displaying that panel on the right side of google searches, which contains your business information, including a map to your location, the “directions” button, possibly your hours, pictures of your business, and more.

-- It allows people to provide reviews of your business, which just about everybody looks at these days.
+- Allowing people to provide reviews of your business, which just about everybody looks at these days.